Skip to content

 // Logs:

-• Compared to other streaming programming libraries, fluth is simpler and easier to use, with low learning costs.
+• Compared to other stream programming libraries, fluth is simpler and easier to use, with a low learning curve.

-• Compared to promise, fluth can publish continuously and supports subscription cancellation.
+• Compared to promise, fluth can publish continuously and supports unsubscription.

 Comparison with rxjs

-rxjs is the current mainstream streaming programming library.
-Compared with fluth, there are several differences:
+rxjs is a mainstream stream programming library.
+Compared to fluth, there are several differences:

-1. fluth is very easy to get started with - if you know how to use promise, you can use it
+1. fluth is very easy to get started with.
+It is promise-like; if you know promise, you can use fluth.

 javascript